 A Haptics-powered Ball Game

-This project was created in collaboration with several others at the University of Pennsylvania.
+This project was a collaboration project with three others.
 The goal is to use haptic feedback to make contact forces between the player and objects in a 3D virtual environment feel more realistic.

 We have chosen to investigate the application of haptic feedback to add a tactual experience to virtual environments in 3D games.
 The recent emergence of systems such as the Nintendo Wii and the Xbox Kinect — both of which use motion tracking - has made immersive game environments a reality for the household.
 These devices represent leaps in user experience, enabling games to respond dynamically to players' actions.

 Yet, something is left to be desired in these interactions.
 A player can 'hit' with a tennis racket using a Wii remote and feel only the vibration of its rumble pack.
 Throwing a right hook while boxing produces the same vibration, even though the two experiences are completely different in real life.
 With the Kinect, eliminating the handheld device creates more freedom, but even less sense of touch.

 Our project is motivated by our belief that haptic feedback can be combined with today's dynamic visual environments to create a viscerally realistic experience.
 Grounded force feedback simulating contact interactions would add the most noticeable detail to such an environment.

 Given that hands drive most interactions in virtual games, we chose to focus on the hand.
 Thus, our objective is to enable hand-eye coordination far beyond that provided by a vibrating remote control.

 Given our objective to mate force feedback with a 3D environment, we split our literature review into three areas: tracking the head and hands, coupling haptics and vision in games, and rendering grounded force feedback on the hand.
 Taken together, research in these areas will guide our design iterations.